ryedin/site/_documentation/ssl.md

     $ convox ssl add mydomain.crt mydomain.key 443

 That's it!
 SSL can be added to ports other than 443.
 Just repeat the previous two steps for your desired ports.

+### Inspect configuration

+You can use the Convox CLI to view SSL configuration for an app.

+    $ convox ssl
+    PORT  EXPIRES            DOMAINS
+    443   9 months from now  mydomain.com